- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

 - Stressful events or feelings of anxiety or depression

 - A germ or infection in your digestive tract

 How is IBS diagnosed?

 IBS is diagnosed by a health care provider based on a person’s symptoms, their medical history, physical exam, blood work, and sometimes with the help of other diagnostic tests.
 These tests and other minor procedures may be done to make sure the symptoms are not caused by another medical problem.
-To be diagnosed with IBS, a person will typically have had certain symptoms such as stomach pain/discomfort for at least three days a month for at least 3 months in a row, along with a change or look of their BM and how often they have them.
+To be diagnosed with IBS, a person will typically have had a change in bowel movements and stomach pain/discomfort related to constipation and/or diarrhea for at least one day per week over the past 3 months with symptoms starting at least 6 months ago.

 Tests may include:

-- Stool sample- to check for parasite infections and hidden blood
+- Stool sample- to check for parasite infections and the presence of blood in stool

 - Lactose breath hydrogen test- to find out if you have trouble digesting milk products